Special Consideration Procedures

 1.1 All applications for special consideration must be made using one of the University's standard application forms.

-Before using either of these forms students from all faculties must consult the university special consideration website.
+Before using any of these forms, students from all faculties must consult the university special consideration website.

 2. Supporting Documentation

 2.1 Application forms and supporting documentation contain personal information and will be treated in a sensitive manner.
 Personal information provided by a student will be held securely, and will be disclosed only to the relevant Monash staff members involved in or responsible for the processing and assessment of the special consideration application, and to relevant parties for other purposes consistent with the Privacy Statement contained on the special consideration application form.

 2.2 The completed application form and supporting documentation are to be submitted to the relevant office or online (see 1.1).
 Staff members will check that the application form and supporting documentation are complete, and advise the student accordingly.

 2.3 Supporting documents must be provided and must be clear and legible: